-Critical Essay & Questions Presentation
+Critical Essay & Question Presentation

-wgs 352 / spring 2017 / university of oregon / chang
+eng 3060j / spring 2018 / ohio university / chang

-Our class covers a survey of dystopian literature from W.E.B.
-Du Bois's "The Comet" to Brave New World to The Handmaid's Tale to Salt Fish Girl.
+Our class covers a survey of feminist science fiction from Ursula K. Le Guin to James Tiptree, Jr. to Octavia Butler to Nnedi Okorafor.
 One of the best ways to explore and understand a text is through close reading.
 Another way to explore and understand a text-using what you have gained through reading-is through lively discussion and questioning both the text and your experience of it.
 And, finally, a third way to explore and understand a text is to engage what someone else-a scholar, an expert, an academic-has said or written about it.

-You will be a required to sign up for an oral presentation during the course of the quarter in which you make connections between a scholarly essay and the literary text at hand.
+You will be a required to sign up for an oral presentation during the course of the semester in which you make connections between a scholarly essay and the literary text at hand.
 You will present in small groups.
 Your presentation will require forethought, planning, and perhaps some light research.
 Once you have signed for a particular week and a particular class session, consider the following tasks and group roles:

-- 1) As a group, read ahead of time the literary and scholarly texts assigned in that week. - 2) As a group, identify one or two main points or arguments from the scholarly text that can be used to illuminate and analyze the literature. - 3) Present a short précis or summary of your main focus (1-2 presenters) and generate a critical question or two that connects the scholarship to the literature (1-2 presenters). - 4) Post your presentation notes and text to the class blog; a 1/2 to 1-page handout copied for the class is encouraged (1-2 presenters). - 5) Presentations should be no more than 10 minutes, and as a group, you will be expected to help facilitate the class discussion for your assigned day.
+- 1) As a group, read ahead of time the literary text assigned for your week. - 2) Research a recent scholarly essay from an academic source that is relevant to the text and the goals of the course; get a copy of the essay either in hardcopy or in PDF form. - 3) In the week prior to your presentation date, distribute the essay to the class; give the class at least three days to read the essay. - 4) As a group, identify one or two main points or arguments from the scholarly text that can be used to illuminate and analyze the literature. - 5) Present a short précis or summary of your main focus (1-2 presenters) and generate a critical question or two that connects the scholarship to the literature (1-2 presenters). - 6) Develop a 1/2 to 1-page handout copied for the class (all presenters); post your presentation notes and text to the class blog. - 7) Presentations should be no more than 10 minutes, and as a group, you will be expected to help facilitate the class discussion for your assigned day.